top of page

 7

-KNOW YOUR PROVIDERS
+DO: KNOW YOUR PROVIDERS

 • Are they a nurse (RN or LPN)?
-RN's have training in patient advocacy
+RN's have training in patient advocacy.

 8